 Cryptocurrency, as part of its structure, is anonymous but transparent, with every transaction in plain view on the blockchain.
-In the early days of bitcoin, it was used as a vehicle for money laundering and illegal enterprises, most notably, as the medium of exchange for The Silk Road.
-It has also been a means of exchange for a large global child pornography website that included perpetrators from Texas, among other illegal enterprises.
-For many of these cases, the trail left on the blockchain, in conjunction with cooperation from exchanges and forensic experts, has helped lead to the culprits.
+In the early days of bitcoin, it was uses as a vehicle for money laundering and illegal enterprises, most notably, as the medium of exchange for The Silk Road.36 It has also been a means of exchange for a global child pornography website that included perpetrators from Texas, among other illegal enterprises.37 For many of these cases, the trail left on the blockchain, in conjunction with cooperation from exchange and forensic experts, has helped lead to the culprits.

 However, as the efforts to follow the money trail have become more sophisticated, so have the mechanisms to hide footprints.
-Cryptocurrency "mixers"-a software tool where a certain amount of cryptocurrency is put in, "mixed" with other cryptocurrency and split up on the back end with the same value, but a different mix of crypto assets-are being used to obfuscate cryptocurrency transactions, and they are becoming more sophisticated with time.
-Bridges, which enable movement of cryptocurrency across different platforms, have also enabled perpetrators of fraud and other illegal activity to hide their tracks.
+Cryptocurrency "mixers"-a software tool where a certain amount of cryptocurrency is put in, "mixed" with other cryptocurrency and split up on the back end with the same value, but a different mix of crypto assets 38-are being used to obfuscate cryptocurrency transactions, and they are becoming more sophisticated with time.
+39

 Recently the US Department of Treasury placed sanctions on Tornado Cash, a crypto mixer, for enabling the laundering of \$7 billion, including nearly \$500 million stolen by North Korean hackers.
-The statement by the Department included concerns of this money laundering undermining national security.
+The statement by the Department included concerns of the money laundering undermining national security.
+It